Arhosseini77/Brand_Attention/README.md

 This module is designed for predicting saliency maps of images, particularly suited for use in ads and packaging.
 Model leverages the ECSAL dataset for training.
 You can find the dataset [here](https://github.com/leafy-lee/E-commercial-dataset).

 ### Inference
 * For saliency map prediction, it is essential to provide a corresponding text map.
-We recommend using the DBNET++ model available [here](https://github.com/WenmuZhou/DBNet.pytorch) to generate accurate text maps for improved saliency predictions.
+Use the DBNET++ model available [here](text_detector_module/README.md) to generate accurate text maps for improved saliency predictions.

 Run the script:
 ```bash
 python main_saliency_prediction.py --img_path path/to/your/image.jpg --weight_path "weights/ECT_SAL.pth" --tmap path/to/test_text_map_image.jpg --output_path path/to/output/directory